jvonk/MIDImike/README.md

 ### Match the USB IDs

-I patched dualMocoLUFA, so that it matches what is reported by Windows Device Manager's property details.
+I patched dualMocoLUFA, so that it matches what is reported by Windows Device Manager's detail `hardware Ids`.

 ```
 USB\VID_2341&PID_0043&REV_0001